caanene1/RBPInper/README.md

-This tool is built in R and uses FMStable, GenomicRanges, rtracklayer, dplyr These applications are automatical installed with RBPInper.
+This tool is built in R and uses FMStable, GenomicRanges, rtracklayer, dplyr.
+These applications are automatic installed with RBPInper.

 # Installation and running the tool
-The best way to get RBPInper along with all the dependencies is to install the release from github at [github](https://github.com/AneneLab/RBPInper) with:
+The best way to get RBPInper along with all the dependencies is to install the release from [github](https://github.com/AneneLab/RBPInper) with:

 ``` r
 devtools::install_github('AneneLab/RBPInper')